Echoes from the Past

 "The hill that makes one weary"

 The first element leoman is undoubtedly the Old British word for elm and is very similar to the contemporary Welsh word for that tree.
-The second element is probably the A-S word denoting a clearing.
+The second element is either the Anglo-Saxon suffix indicating a clearing, but more probably it is the Welsh noun lle meaning place.
+The 's' is probably a late intrusion.
+The Brittonic name can be reconstructed as Leoman y Lle.

 Lichfield RHS, OS, PR

 Lichfield is a bilingual composite made up of a contraction of Letocetum, the name of the Roman settlement at Wall, and the A-S noun field.
-The name Letocetum (pr. leeto-cheetum) was based on an Old British precursor, meaning grey wood.
-In modern Welsh, this would be rendered as Llwyd Coed and Lichfield is referred to as Caerlwytgoed.
+The name Letocetum (pr. leeto-cheetum) was based on an Old British precursor, meaning grey woods.
+In Modern Welsh, this would be rendered as Llwyd Coed and Lichfield is referred to as Caerlwytgoed.

 "The open space near the Roman station at Letocetum"